Verein für germanisches Heidentum

-The VfGH practices Germanic paganism conceived as a polytheistic religion connected to the region of Central and Northern Europe, rejecting both völkisch religiosity and universalist approaches.
-Central to the practice are reinvented blót ceremonies which are held by local groups.
+The VfGH practices Germanic paganism conceived as a polytheistic religion connected to the region of Central and Northern Europe.
+By tying the practice to a geographic location, it rejects both völkisch religiosity and universalist approaches.
+Central to the practice are reinvented blóts—ceremonies that may involve invocations of gods, drinking and sacrificial gifts—which are held by local groups.
 Members are allowed to have varying beliefs and priestly functions are limited to performing rituals.
 The organisation explicitly abstains from politics but allows members who are politically engaged elsewhere, which has led to some controversy over individual members with far-right views.